Managing Cloud Expenses with Infracost

 And also have some Terraform configuration files ready to be analyze.

-command.
+Ready to get started?
+Let's dive in with the `infracost breakdown` command.
 This command analyzes your Terraform plans and provides a cost estimate.
-Make sure the --path
+Make sure the `--path` variable points to the folder containing your Terraform files.

 Let us consider, you want to provision an "a1.medium" EC2 instance, here's what you need to do: